FredKSchott/pika-pack/README.md

 npm install --global @pika/pack
 ```

-First, define a build `"pipeline"` in your source project's `package.json` manifest (similar to the "plugins" section of a `.babelrc` file):
+Just define a build `"pipeline"` in your source project's `package.json` manifest (similar to the "plugins" section of a `.babelrc` file).
+No other configuration or tooling needed!
+When you run `pika build` your code will be built into a self-contained `pkg/` directory, fully configured with all `package.json` entrypoints (like `"main"` and `"module"`) added automatically.

 ```js
 /* Before: Your Project package.json */